samber/do/README.md

 **⚙️ A dependency injection toolkit based on Go 1.18+ Generics.**

 This library implements the Dependency Injection design pattern.
-It may replace the `uber/dig` fantastic package in simple Go projects. `samber/do` uses Go 1.18+ generics and therefore is typesafe.
+It may replace the `uber/dig` fantastic package in simple Go projects. `samber/do` uses Go 1.18+ generics and therefore offers a typesafe API.

 **See also:**